 The Count breaks down in tears. “‘I just wish Boris did something that wasn’t so scary,’” he wails.
 Suddenly Elsie sees how silly it is to be afraid of a haircut.
-She musters her courage and reassures the Count and tells Boris he has two customers.
-Boris shampooes, rinses, and cuts.
-While Elsie and the Count sit under the hairdryer, they enjoy tea and chocolate cookies and read magazines.
+She musters her courage, reassures the Count, and tells Boris he has two customers.
+Boris shampoos, rinses, and cuts.
+While Elsie and the Count sit under the hairdryer, they read magazines while enjoying tea and chocolate cookies.

 There’s a wonderful free-range silliness to Ged Adamson’s books that brings a smile to your face as you read them.
 The great thing is that they are based on a kernel of truth, which anchors the story and gives it broader resonance.
 In the case of Elsie Clarke and the Vampire Hairdresser it’s a fear of haircuts—a scenario I know well from my own son who for a time received his cuts from a very understanding woman who sat with him on the salon’s play rug while she cut his hair.
 Adamson’s knack with humorous and believable dialogue paired with laugh-inducing action makes the story a page-turner with the kind of suspense that keeps kids giggling from the first page to the satisfying last.